PX4/PX4-user_guide/en/ros/ros2_comm.md

 The instantiation of the `DebugVectAdvertiser` class as a ROS node is done on the `main` function.

-## Creating a ROS(1) listener
+## Creating a ROS (1) listener

-The creation of ROS nodes is a well known and documented process.
-An example of a ROS listener for `sensor_combined` messages can be found in the `ros1` branch repo, under `px4_ros_com/src/listeners`.
+Since the creation of ROS nodes is a well known and documented process, we are going to leave this section out from this guide, and you can find an example of a ROS listener for `sensor_combined` messages the `ros1` branch of the `px4_ros_com` repository, under the following path `src/listeners/`.

 ## Offboard control

-Please check the [ROS 2 Offboard control example](../ros/ros2_offboard_control.md) section.
+For a complete reference example on how to use Offboard control with the PX4 Autopilot, please check the [ROS 2 Offboard control example](../ros/ros2_offboard_control.md) section.

 ## Quick-start testing the bridge with PX4 SITL

-To quickly test the package (using PX4 SITL with Gazebo):
+To quickly test the package (using PX4 SITL with Gazebo), make sure you have checked-out the latest PX4 Autopilot source from GitHub, and [setup your development environment](../dev_setup/dev_env.md).

-1. Start PX4 SITL with Gazebo using:
+1. From the root of the PX4 Autopilot project, start SITL Gazebo using:
    ```sh
    make px4_sitl_rtps gazebo
    ```

-To only use ROS 2:
+### To only use ROS 2:

 1. Make sure to source the workspace configuration first: